-Associate Professor Tinsley’s research contributes to Victoria’s ‘Advancing better government’ area of academic distinctiveness.
+Associate Professor Tinsley’s research contributes to the University’s ‘Advancing better government’ area of academic distinctiveness.

 She was the first member of her family to go to university.
 “I had a hunger to get out,” she says.
 She also had parents who believed in the value of education, and a history teacher who gave her confidence in her potential.

 Associate Professor Tinsley worked in criminal practice before going back to university to study for a PhD.
 Her thesis examined eyewitness identification evidence in the UK and sparked what would be an ongoing interest in the role science could play in criminal justice.
 While researching the thesis, she also discovered she was attracted to projects that enabled her to examine the law in action.